 The most notable recent project was the "Energising the Flinders", solar power and lights project, where a Regional Development Australia Fund Grant was obtain to install 46 solar lights and 8 solar power systems in the Council area.

-Council is currently working on an Environmental Sustainability Plan for the council area.
+Council continues to research an Environmental Sustainability Plan for the council area.

-Version Number Issued Next Review GDS Page 4/2016 21 July 2015 March 2016 7.11.1 9 of 10
+Version Number Issued Next Review GDS Page 5/2018 27 July 2017 27 July 2017 7.11.1 9 of 10